SYMPTOMS |

 |

-- Remove paint if needed.
-Prepare surface more thoroughly.
+- Remove paint, if needed.
+Prepare the surface more thoroughly.
 Reapply Wet Edge.

 |